 Study Abroad Program

-The College of Law study abroad program allows students to immerse themselves in their legal studies and a new culture by attending classes in another country for a summer semester.
+The College of Law and Public Service study abroad program allows students to immerse themselves in their legal studies and a new culture by attending classes in another country for a summer semester.
 Students can study at ABA-accredited law school programs in countries such as Spain, England, Italy, China, Russia, and more, fostering a global network and returning with a broadened worldview.
 Credits earned over the summer abroad count toward the J.D. degree requirements.

 Moot Court Team